New California lab seeks cure to deadly citrus disease

 California’s more than $3 billion-a-year citrus industry dates back more than a century.
 One of the original trees brought to the city of Riverside, known as the parent navel tree, still stands in a park, though officials have covered it to stave off infection.

 Georgios Vidalakis, director of the Citrus Clonal Protection Program at University of California, Riverside, said citrus boomed in California in the late 1800s.
-In the decades that followed, researchers in Riverside started a citrus breeding program, which helped develop new varieties, and a citrus collection with more than 1,000 kinds of trees, he said.
+In the decades that followed, researchers in Riverside started a citrus breeding program, which helped develop new varieties, and a citrus collection, which now has more than 1,000 kinds of trees, he said.

 Vidalakis, a plant pathologist, oversees a program aimed at ensuring trees don’t introduce diseases into the region.
 But without the ability to study the illness, research was hampered, he said, until experts and growers joined together to build the lab.